-The 5 Greatest Hill Sprint Workouts For Explosive Speed
+The 5 Best Hill Sprint Workouts For Explosive Speed

 If you are looking for a running workout that will test your physical and mental toughness to the max, look no further because hill sprint workouts it is!

-In this guide, we will discuss the benefits of hill sprint workouts for runners, why they should be a part of your training plan, and provide five hill sprint workouts to try out during your next hill work cycle.
+In this guide, we will discuss the benefits of running hills and why they should be a part of your training program.
+We will also provide five hill sprint workouts to try out during your next hill work cycle.

 A woman running uphill.